Kovacs Effect in Glass with Material Memory Revealed in Non-Equilibrium Particle Interactions: Introduction

 \section{Introduction}

-Kovacs' series of experiments~\cite{Kovacs1964} is fundamental to our present understanding of non-equilibrium glassy dynamics~\cite{Hodge1994, Angell2000Rev, Roth2016} highlighting the non-linear features of aging.
-Kovacs~\cite{Kovacs1964} thoroughly analyzed the volume relaxation dynamics of polymer glasses induced by rapid temperature changes, or \emph{temperature jumps}.
-Two important results are the \emph{expansion gap paradox}~\cite{McKenna1995, McKenna1999, Kolla2005, Hecksher2010, Hecksher2015, Banik2018, Struik1997_1, Struik1997_2} and the renowned \emph{Kovacs effect}~\cite{Berthier2002_sg, Bertin2003_Kovacs, Cugliandolo2004, Mossa2004, Buhot2003, Arenzon2004, Aquino2008, Prados2010_KovacsME}, for single- and double-temperature jumps respectively.
-The former refers to an apparent difference in the instantaneous relaxation time near equilibrium, between heating (up-jump) and cooling (down-jump), after a single temperature change is performed.
-On the other hand, Kovacs effect shows that the instantaneous value of the volume (or enthalpy~\cite{Montserrat1994,Grassia2018}) during the relaxation, is not a sufficient indicator of the departure from equilibrium of the system.
-After a first temperature jump from the initial temperature $T_i$ to the annealing temperature $T_a$ (with $T_a < T_i$), the relaxation can be interrupted when the observable reaches the equilibrium value characteristic of a third final temperature $T_f$ by a second temperature jump from $T_a$ to $T_f$ (with $T_a < T_f < T_i$): One observes a non-monotonic evolution of the observable that reaches a maximum (i.e. \emph{Kovacs hump}) before relaxing back to the already-attained equilibrium value.
-Most existing works have focused on reproducing the \emph{Kovacs effect} by means of finite-dimensional and mean-field spin-glass models \cite{Berthier2002_sg, Cugliandolo2004, Krzakala2006}, ordered XY and Ising models \cite{Berthier2002_xy, Bertin2003_Kovacs, Krzakala2006}, molecular dynamics \cite{Mossa2004}, kinetically constrained models (KCMs)~\cite{Buhot2003, Arenzon2004} and simple two-level systems \cite{Aquino2008, Prados2010_KovacsME}.
-Mean-field constitutive models have also been used, most notably the Tool-Narayanaswamy-Moynihan~\cite{Tool1946, Narayanaswamy1971, Moynihan1976} and the Kovacs-Aklonis-Hutchinson-Ramos~\cite{KAHR1979} models, as well as those accounting for spatial fluctuations of observables, such as a stochastic version of a free-volume model~\cite{Robertson1984} and the Stochastic Constitutive Model (SCM)~\cite{Medvedev2015}.
+Nonlinearities in the aging dynamics are a hallmark of glassy systems.
+Kovacs' series of experiments~\cite{Kovacs1964} is one of the cornerstones on which our present understanding of glassy dynamics is rooted~\cite{Hodge1994, Angell2000Rev, Roth2016}.
+Kovacs' work \cite{Kovacs1964} thoroughly analyzed the volume relaxation dynamics of polymer glasses (PVAc) by performing abrupt temperature changes, or \emph{temperature jumps}.
+Two important results of these analyses are the renowned \emph{Kovacs effect}~\cite{Berthier2002_sg, Bertin2003_Kovacs, Cugliandolo2004, Mossa2004, Buhot2003, Arenzon2004, Aquino2008, Prados2010_KovacsME} and the \emph{expansion gap paradox}~\cite{McKenna1995, McKenna1999, Kolla2005, Hecksher2010, Hecksher2015, Banik2018, Struik1997_1, Struik1997_2}, for double- and single-temperature jumps respectively.
+The expansion gap paraodox refers to an apparent difference in the instantaneous relaxation time $\tEff$ near equilibrium, between heating (up-jump) and cooling (down-jump), after a single temperature change is performed: while for the down-jump case the values of $\tEff$ converge at equilibrium, independently on the initial temperature, for the up-jump case the data display a dependence on the initial condition even near the end of the relaxation.
+On the other hand, the \emph{Kovacs effect} shows how the instantaneous value of the volume (or enthalpy~\cite{Montserrat1994,Grassia2018}) during the relaxation, is not a sufficient indicator of the departure from equilibrium of the system.
+After a first temperature jump from the initial temperature $T_i$ to the annealing temperature $T_a$ (with $T_a < T_i$), the relaxation is interrupted when the observable reaches the equilibrium value of a third final temperature $T_f$, identifying the annealing time $t_a$.
+A second temperature jump from $T_a$ to $T_f$ (with $T_a < T_f < T_i$) is then performed.
+One observes a non-monotonous evolution, rather than a constant one, of the already-attained equilibrium value (see Fig.~\ref{fig:memory_sketch}).
+The \emph{Kovacs effect} has been studied by means of finite-dimensional and mean-field spin-glass models \cite{Berthier2002_sg, Cugliandolo2004, Krzakala2006}, ordered XY and Ising models \cite{Berthier2002_xy, Bertin2003_Kovacs, Krzakala2006}, molecular dynamics \cite{Mossa2004}, kinetically constrained models (KCMs)~\cite{Buhot2003, Arenzon2004} and simple two-level systems \cite{Aquino2008, Prados2010_KovacsME}.
+Also mean-field constitutive models have been used, most notably the Tool-Narayanaswamy-Moynihan (TNM)~\cite{Tool1946, Narayanaswamy1971, Moynihan1976} and the Kovacs-Aklonis-Hutchinson-Ramos (KAHR) models~\cite{KAHR1979}, and those accounting for fluctuations of observables such as a stochastic version of a free-volume model~\cite{Robertson1984} and the Stochastic Constitutive Model (SCM)~\cite{Medvedev2015}.
+Recently, the Kovacs effect has also been investigated in granular fluids~\cite{Prados_2014, Trizac_2014}, disordered mechanical systems~\cite{Lahini_2017} and in active matter suspensions~\cite{K_rsten_2017} demonstrating how such memory effect offers an interesting window into the dynamics of a wide variety of physical systems.